saberamini/WorkingWithHadoop/README.md

 You should see the folder user listed (as also seen on your browser).

-We willn now copy the created file a few times:
+We will now copy the created file a few times:

 > hdfs dfs -copyFromLocal ~/my_file.txt /user